massimocandela/dataflux/README.md

 const book = new Model("book", options);
 ```

+#### Operation function

-Or, even more flexible, you can pass functions and handle yourself the operations.
-The functions MUST return promises.
+To be even more flexible, you can pass functions and handle yourself the operations.
+An operation function must return a promise, returning an array of JSON objects when these are ready.

 ```js